Talent-Catalog/talentcatalog/docs/v210/visa_eligibility_details.md

 This release introduces an updated iteration of visa eligibility checks, which was previously designed and used for Australian visa checks only.
-The new functionality has been introduced to support comprehensive Canada visa eligibility, but has been designed with all other destinations in mind.
+The new functionality has been created to support the comprehensive Canada visa eligibility check, but has been designed with all other destinations in mind.
 This will allow us to perform an efficient rollout of this visa eligibility check functionality across all destinations in future releases of the TC.

 The functionality allows users to perform visa eligibility checks from within the TC, encompassing initial checks, job-specific questions, and standardized final assessment criteria.
-Conducting visa eligibility checks on the TC allows for easy access of the data that is required to effectively perform the check by displaying data from the intakes, candidate registration, job opportunity intake or any other useful data that exists on the TC.
-Each destination will have their own set of questions and data that is displayed, however the overall design and functionality will be standardised (as per what is shown in this release).
+Conducting visa eligibility checks on the TC allows for easy access of the data that is required to effectively perform the check.
+It displays data from the intakes, candidate registration, job opportunity intake or any other useful data that exists on the TC.
+Each destination will have their own set of questions and data to be displayed, however the overall design and functionality will be standardised (as per what is shown in this release).